-For example, a low-alloy electrode may have a low-carbon steel wire and the additional alloying elements in the flux.
-When the rod melts, they combine, and the metal in the joint has the desired composition.
+For example, a low-alloy electrode may have a low-carbon steel wire and additional alloying elements in the flux.
+When the rod melts, they combine, and the bead has the desired composition.

-For most welding jobs, the rod’s deposited metal is the same as the base metal (or workpiece).
+For most jobs, the deposited weld metal is the same as the base metal (or workpiece).
 However, there are rods that weld workpieces of different compositions.
 For example, nickel rods that weld cast iron.

 If the rod is not meant for welding but, for instance, hardfacing, then the deposited metal can be very different from the base metal.

 What is the purpose of the wire in a stick rod?

 The first purpose of the rod’s internal wire is to act as an electrode and transfer electrical current.

 The wire is called an electrode because it makes contact with the nonmetallic conductor of the welding circuit.
 This conductor is the plasma gas that the arc (electrical current) passes through.

 The other purpose of the rod’s wire is that of filler metal.
 It melts and provides most of the metal that fills the joint.